You can take a walk on the Toronto Islands in any season and gives it you a unique view of the city. Allow at least 3 hours for your walk.

 For winter walks I now turn around as only the Ward’s Island ferry operates and it is a bit of a walk back.
 If it is cold enough the local residents skate along the canals, actually it seems the entire community turns out.

 In summer head out to the west end of the island.
 There is a garden just behind the washrooms worth a visit.
-The lighthouse was originally a little closer to the shore and guarded by soldiers.
+The Gibraltar Point Lighthouse first under construction in 1808 was originally a little closer to the shore and guarded by soldiers.
 There are rumours of a ghost as one of the soldiers died nearby.

 Continue walking past the beaches (one is clothing optional) to Hanlan’s Point to catch the ferry back.